fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 Next, use the generated certificates to deploy Fleet with `mdm` configuration: https://fleetdm.com/docs/deploying/configuration#mobile-device-management-mdm
 ```

+Note that:

-Note that Fleet must be running for the command to succeed, and you must be logged in to `fleetctl` using a global admin account.
+1. Fleet must be running for the command to succeed.
+2. You must be logged in to `fleetctl` using a global admin account.
 See [Building Fleet](./Building-Fleet.md) for details on getting Fleet setup locally.

-For now, **ignore the APNs key it generated and the subsequent steps** to download your signed CSR from the email you received and to visit the Apple portal to upload the CSR.
-Only use the SCEP certificate and private key that were generated.
-See the [APNs setup](#apns-setup) section above for how to get the APNs certificate and key.
+3. To login into https://identity.apple.com/pushcert you can use your ABM account generated in the previous step.
+4. Save all the certificates and keys in a safe place.

-Another option, if for some reason the `fleetctl generate` command fails or you don't have a supported email address handy is to use `openssl`:
+Another option, if for some reason the `fleetctl generate` command fails or you don't have a supported email address handy is to use `openssl` to generate your SCEP key pair:

 ```
 $ openssl genrsa -out fleet-mdm-apple-scep.key 4096